Seattle sports fans, savor this Golden Moment in Time

 Meanwhile, OL Reign — which came into existence in 2012 — just found out that star winger Megan Rapinoe will be back for her 11th season with the Reign.
 The Reign have designs on their first title after entering the playoffs last year as the No. 1 seed before losing in the semis to the Kansas City Current.

-The Storm have been a consistent fount of success, and have provided four WNBA championships since 2004.
+The Storm have been a consistent fount of success and have provided four WNBA championships since 2004.
 Last year ended in a disappointing loss in the semifinals to eventual champion Las Vegas — which also marked the end of Sue Bird’s brilliant career.
 The Storm figure to be a top title contender again — provided they retain superstar Breanna Stewart, an unrestricted free agent who will be in hot demand.

 That’s an awful lot of positivity for one city.
 I won’t go so far as to call it a Golden Era, because we’ve all seen how cyclical these things can be.
 Let’s just call it a Golden Moment in Time, and savor it while it lasts.